alan-turing-institute/open-research-community-management/project-management/team-meetings.md

 ### After team meeting

 After the team meeting, the chair is asked to provide a few sentences summarising the discussions and provide any useful resource to share on the project reporsitory in the [resources for reference](./resources-for-reference.md) file.
+This is also an opportunity to update the [Asks and Offers](./asks-and-offers.md) document for the future reference.

-Remember to include any points that have the speaker emoji next to them.
+Remember to include any points that have the loudspeaker emoji next to them.
 Use your best judgement when publicly sharing questions and comments that show particular vulnerability of the team members participating in the conversation.

 Everyone who participated in the meeting is encouraged to [review the pull request](https://help.github.com/en/articles/about-pull-request-reviews), specifically when assigned/requested by the chair and approve before the next team meeting.